From SEO to Social Media: What Are the 8 Types of Digital Marketing?

 In the past decade, digital marketing has become a vital component in an organization's overall marketing strategy.
 It allows companies to tailor messages to reach a specific audience, making it possible to market directly to people who are likely to be interested in their product.

 One academic team member from Southern New Hampshire University (SNHU) spoke about how digital marketing aligns with traditional tactics and shared information on some of the types of digital marketing in practice now.

 Digital marketing encompasses a wide variety of marketing tactics and technologies used to reach consumers online.
 As a form of online marketing, it allows organizations to establish a brand identity and has revolutionized the marketing industry.

-A senior associate dean of business programs, Dr. Mark Hobson, said although digital marketing seems like a new world, in fact it is based in many of the principles familiar to traditional marketers and requires both foundational marketing knowledge and technical know-how.
+A senior associate dean of business programs at SNHU, Dr. Jessica Rogers, said digital marketing requires marketing savvy, strategic thinking and handling a great deal of data.
+It's based on many of the principles familiar to traditional marketers and requires both foundational knowledge and technical know-how.

 Rogers talked about some of the most popular types of digital marketing, providing a brief overview of each:

 1. Affiliate Marketing

 With the increased prominence of online marketing, affiliate marketing — also known as influencer marketing — has become popular among many organizations in bridging the gap between consumers and organizations.
 But what is affiliate marketing?